-Prerequisite: Professional Responsibility, Business OrganizationsAreas of Emphases: The intersection of Higher Education Law and substantive areas of law, including technology transfers matters, affirmative action, diversity and equal opportunity issues, federal research compliance, contracts, tort cases and counseling various UM groups on legal issues; Problem solving, legal research, written and oral communication, handling litigation and administrative agency proceedings, draft contracts, legislation and policies, develop interpersonal skills, client counseling, and identify/resolve ethical issues.
+The intersection of Higher Education Law and substantive areas of law, including affirmative action, diversity and equal opportunity issues, federal research compliance, contracts, tort cases and counseling various UM groups on legal issues; Problem solving, legal research, written and oral communication, handling litigation and administrative agency proceedings, draft contracts, legislation and policies, develop interpersonal skills, client counseling, and identify/resolve ethical issues.

-The University of Montana General Counsel’s Office (UMGC) does general legal work involving The University of Montana’s campuses in Missoula, Butte, Dillon and Helena.
-This work may include assisting with legal representation of the University in litigation and administrative agency proceedings; researching topics relating to current higher education issues; drafting legislation; developing University policies; handling technology transfer, grant administration, and federal and state compliance issues; patent related matters; dealing with a variety of affirmative action, equally opportunity and diversity issues; and working with University administrators and committees.
+The University of Montana General Counsel’s Office (UMGC) does general legal work involving The University of Montana’s campuses in Missoula, Butte, Dillon, and Helena.
+This work may include assisting with legal representation of the University in litigation and administrative agency proceedings; researching topics relating to current higher education issues; drafting legislation; developing University policies; handling grant administration, and federal and state compliance issues; patent-related matters; dealing with a variety of affirmative action, equal opportunity and diversity issues; and working with University administrators and committees.
 The UMGC also provides legal support for the Montana Board of Regents and Commissioner of Higher Education.